primeroIMS/primero/app/controllers/api/v2/docs/dashboards/get.md

 **Content** :

-There are two types of inidicator dashboards: 1-D and 2-D.
+There are two types of indicator dashboards: 1-D and 2-D.

 A 1-D dashboard: